cloud-gov/federalist.18f.gov/pages/custom-templates.md

 title: Developing Custom Templates
 ---

+Federalist is a continuous deployment-like build environment for static sites.
+It works by setting a webhook on your site's GitHub repository and generates your site on each `push` event to that repository.
+Changes made to the site's content and files in its repository through the Federalist web editor or otherwise launch rebuild tasks of the site in a build environment container.

+In addition to using the templates provided by Federalist, you may add your own GitHub repository to build a completely custom site.
+When adding a repository-based site, you may select a build engine: Jekyll, Hugo (not yet implemented), or static, which simply pushes the files in your repository.

+You may also specify a default branch of your repository to serve as the "production" version of the site.

+Federalist is designed to be a modular service.
+Some users only use this build process and make edits directly through GitHub or their own git-based workflow.
+Doing so provides a no-configuration production-ready hosting solution for GitHub-based static websites on 18F infrastructure with a custom domain.
+Others set up their custom sites to work with the Federalist web editor just like the provided templates.

 ## Jekyll resources

 Federalist generates any Jekyll website.
-This allows you to build completely custom websites hosted on Federalist.
+This allows you to build custom websites hosted on Federalist.
 For documentation on getting started with Jekyll, see [jekyllrb.com](http://jekyllrb.com/).

 For an example of a Jekyll site optimized for Federalist, see the [federalist-modern-team-template](https://github.com/18F/federalist-modern-team-template).

 ## Federalist features

 In addition to generating Jekyll sites, Federalist provides several features.
+The steps below outline how to set up custom websites that best take advantage of these.

 ### Content editor